Phase Retrieval Using Conditional Generative Adversarial Networks: Experiments: Fourier Phase Retrieval

-\paragraph{HIO:} We ran 1000 iterations of the hybrid-input-output algorithm, where we set the hyperparameter $\beta=0.8$ with three random restarts.
+We ran $1000$ iterations of the HIO algorithm, where we set the hyperparameter $\beta=0.8$ with $3$ random restarts.
 We did not zero-pad the original signal and reported the test error of the reconstruction $\hat{x}$ with the lowest measurement error $\norm{|A\hat{x}|-y}_2$.